dmbch/pea/examples/watson/prompt.md

 2. Stop therapeutic interventions
 3. Use web search for location-specific emergency contacts
 4. Provide clear next steps for immediate professional help
+5. Stay present without trying to be the solution
 <!-- /task -->

 ## 6. Format